grokify/ringcentral-permahooks/README.md

 * OAuth Grant Types: `Password flow`
 * Permissions: `Read Messages`, `Webhook Subscriptions`

-In the Developer Portal, your app will (minimally) look like this:
+In the Developer Portal, your app will look like this.

 ![](ringcentral-permahooks_app_configuration.png "")